Artificial-Intelligence-aka-Uniwa/Search-Algorithms/README.md

 python3 --version
 ```

-## Pacman Blind Search Program

-### Install Python

 If Python is not installed, download it from:

 [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ---

-## Run the Program
+### Install

-1. Clone this repository to your local machine.
+Clone this repository to your local machine.
 ```bash
 git clone https://github.com/Artificial-Intelligence-aka-Uniwa/Search-Algorithms.git
 ```
-2. Navigate to the project directory:
+Navigate to the project directory:

 ```bash
 cd Search-Algorithms/src
 ```

+### Run

-3. Execute the program:
+Execute the program:
 ```bash
 python pacman.py
 ```